chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: When populating parameters, ignore any starting with an underscore
 - [N] feat: Do not show popup when populating required args only
 - [x] test normal classes when introducing types
 - [x] Make private/public